AP CSP: Questions About the Exam

 What should teachers do if they notice a student has neglected to cite their sources?

-Teachers who find that students have plagiarized by not acknowledging the third-party sources should follow the guidelines for flagging the students’ work as plagiarized.
-Evidence of the plagiarism should also be provided.
+Teachers who find that students have plagiarized by not acknowledging their sources should follow the guidelines for flagging the students’ work as plagiarized.
+Evidence of plagiarism should also be provided.

 Read more